DiseaseTranscriptomicsLab/compbio-app-server/nginx/README.md

 [`nginx.conf`](nginx.conf) and replace the path to the certificates (in `ssl_certificate` and `ssl_certificate_key`)

-3. Manually restart Nginx with the command `docker-compose restart nginx`
+3. Manually restart Nginx with the command `docker compose restart nginx`

 ## Public folder